-1. Comparative Study
+A. Comparative Study

-A comparative study was performed to demonstrate the equivalence of the DAI.
-SSA (Ro) ELISA to several other commercially available autoantibody ELISA test systems.
-The performance of the SSA (Ro) ELISA was evaluated using 337 serum specimens; 152 normal donor samples from the northeastern and southeastern United States, and 185 disease-state repository samples previously characterized with respect to autoantibody activity.
-The results of the investigation have been summarized in Tables 1 and 2 below:
+The technicians performed a comparative study to demonstrate the equivalence of DAI ELISA SSB (La) Test System to other commercially available autoantibody ELISA test systems, using 337 serum specimens; 152 normal donor samples from the northeastern and southeastern United States, and 185 disease-state repository samples previously characterized with respect to autoantibody activity.
+The results of the investigation have been summarized in Tables 1 and 2 below.